规章制度(中文)

 General

-The championships is organized by Malee Khow and Malee’s School of Tai Chi & Kung Fu and sanctioned by the USA Wushu Kungfu-Federation.
+The Championships are organized by Malee Khow and Malee’s School of Tai Chi & Kung Fu and sanctioned by the USA Wushu Kungfu-Federation and USA National Tai Chi Chuan Federation.

 Registration discounts are available for USAWKF and USANTCCF members.

-The 12th New England International Chinese Martial Arts Championships is an in-person competition.
+The 15th New England International Chinese Martial Arts Championships is an open event with nine age groups and three experience levels for individual competitors.

 Registration